norman-ml/norman_sdk_python/README.md

 image.save("stable_diffusion_3_5_large_output_image.png")

 ```
----

-## 4. Optional - Upload your own model
+## 4. Optional - deploy your own model

 Norman provides a large selection of ready to run AI models.
 If you want to deploy your own model, you can provide the model files, define the input and output signatures and configure the user interface.

 You can use the SDK to deploy your model to the Norman servers, letting you run it just as you would run any other model in the model library.

----

-### Example: Uploading a Text to Image Model

-Below is a complete example of uploading a simple text to image model.
-The model accepts a text prompt and returns an image.
+Below is a complete example showing how to upload the same stable-diffusion-3.5-large model as before.
+We want to map the true input and output signatures of the model, as defined by the model creators, into user friendly display titles that can be intuitively used during invocation.

 For more details visit [Norman SDK upload model documentation](https://sdk.norman-ai.com/api/norman1/overview1#3)

-### Define a Model Configuration
+### Define a model configuration
-The model configuration defines how your model is registered and exposed within Norman.
-It describes the model’s metadata, assets, and its expected inputs and outputs.
+The model configuration defines how Norman deploys your model and what interfaces it should expose for end user invocation.
+It describes the model properties, assets and signature alongside many optional properties such as tags and parameters.

-At a high level, a model configuration includes:
+it includes:

-- Basic information
-such as the model name, version label, and descriptions that appear in the Models Library.
+- Basic information such as the model name, version label, and descriptions that appear in the model library.

-- Assets
-References to model files (for example weights) that Norman will store and make available at runtime.

-- Input signatures - a structured definition of what inputs the model expects, including display titles shown to users, data encodings (e.g. txt, png) and parameter mappings used internally by the model

-- Output signatures - a definition of what the model returns, including output names exposed to users, data formats and encodings and whether the output is returned as a primitive value or a file

-This configuration allows Norman to validate inputs, transform data and allow users to invoke your model.
+- Assets configurations such as the model logo and weight files, associated with the model or required for inference.

+- Input and output signatures as a structured mapping between user data and model parameters, along with all supporting parameters required to perform the conversions and display the interface for the model in the Norman library.

+In this example we will define a configuration object for the model that displays a text input widget to receive user input, and an image output widget to render the model output:
 ```python
 model_config = {
     "name":"stable-diffusion-3.5-large",